iapyeh/sshscript/syntax.md

     ```

 - stdout
-    - you can get the stdout output of last executed command from this property.
+    - you can get the stdout output of the last executed command from this property.
 - stderr

-    you can get the stderr output of last executed command from this property.
+    you can get the stderr output of the last executed command from this property.

 - expect(keyword, timeout=60)

-    blocks the execution until the given keyword appears in stdout or stderr.
+    This function blocks the execution until the given keyword appears in stdout or stderr.

     - keyword: str, re.Pattern or list of both.
         - for example `console.expect([re.compile('pasword',re.I), 'SORRY'])`